- Sunscreen is essential every day, even in cold weather or when indoors or in cars, as UV rays can still cause damage.

 Some people tend to forget to apply sunscreen on the back of the ears, lips, exposed scalp, back of the neck, around the eyes, and the tops of the hands and feet.

 Just to be super clear, you should always be using a 'broad spectrum' sunscreen.
 This means it will protect against UVA rays (which cause wrinkles and age spots) and UVB rays (which cause sunburns.)
 Now, we understand that the sun care industry is a very polarized space!
 On the one hand, you have those who diligently apply sunscreen every single day as recommended.
 On the other hand, you have those dangerously lathering up in oil hoping for that perfect tan.
-If protecting your skin while getting a tan is important to you, Tan Smart was meant to bridge this gap!
+If protecting your skin while getting a tan is important to you, Smart Screen was meant to bridge this gap!
 We've done our best to formulate a water-resistant mineral SPF 20 that is loaded with skin-loving antioxidants that help you achieve a beautiful tan and doesn't leave an extreme white cast, (we’re looking at you Zuckerberg.)

 If you’re interested in learning more about the sun's rays, or using sunscreen while also trying to achieve a tan, check out our blog post, What UV Index is Best For Tanning.